TRAIN HARD

 DEFENDER

-PURPOSE: Quickly and safely bring your rifle to bear against a home invader.
+PURPOSE: Quickly and safely access your rifle to engage a single intruder.

 PROCEDURE: Stand 5 to 10 yards away facing the opposite direction.
 At the buzzer, turn around and grab the rifle.
-Confirm its configuration and adjust as necessary to make ready for use, ensuring the safety is on.
-Bring the rifle to bear on the first target, switch to “FIRE” and engage the target.
-Move the safety selector to safe and transition to the second target.
-Engage the second target.
-When finished, lower the muzzle and switch the safety lever back to “SAFE.“ Yell “CLEAR” and stop the timer.
-When there are no longer any threats, unload and clear your rifle.
+Confirm safe and rack the bolt to chamber a round.** Move to the target, switch to “FIRE” and engage the target.
+When finished, lower the muzzle and switch back to “SAFE.“ Unload and clear your rifle.

 **Rifle configurations will vary.
 Tailor this drill to match your configuration.